Bobby Witt Jr. Preview, Player Props: Royals vs. Athletics

-The Kansas City Royals, including Bobby Witt Jr. and his .773 slugging percentage over his past 10 games, take on starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (.409 batting average in his past 10 games), take on starter Dany Jimenez and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Cubs.
+In his last game, he notched a home run while going 1-for-4 against the Athletics.

 Bobby Witt Jr. Game Info & Props vs. the Athletics